Snapchat boss puts strict limits on son's smartphone use

 The chief executive of Snapchat has revealed that his own family is subject to strict screen time limits – much like the ones he himself grew up with.

-Evan Spiegel, who created the popular photo-sharing app in 2011, said that his seven-year-old stepson Flynn is only allowed to use computers and smartphones for 90 minutes per week, or 12 minutes a day on average.
+Evan Spiegel, who created the popular photo-sharing app in 2011, said that his 7-year-old stepson Flynn is only allowed to use computers and smartphones for 90 minutes per week, or 12 minutes a day on average.

 Snapchat has been criticised by parents and children's advocates for habit-forming design which leads young people to spend hours sending and receiving selfies and photos with their friends.